johannestaas/cursed/README.rst

             ''' update runs every tick '''
             # Hello world printed at x,y of 0,0
             cls.addstr('Hello, world!', 0, 0)
+            # Get character keycode of keypress, or None.
             if cls.getch() == 27:
                 # Escape was pressed.
 Quit.
+                # 'quit' must be triggered for each open window for the program to quit.
+                # Call cls.trigger('quit') to quit the window you're in, and to quit the other
+                # declared windows, call OtherWindow.trigger('quit') which will run in that
+                # windows thread, regardless of where it's called.
                 cls.trigger('quit')

+    # To trigger app to start
     result = app.run()
+    # check if ctrl-C was pressed
     if result.interrupted():
-        # check if ctrl-C was pressed
         print('Quit!')
     else:
         # Raises an exception if any thread ran into a different exception.